dengking/Decompose-Redis/docs/cluster/redis-doc-Redis-Cluster-Specification/index.md

 This information is used when the state of the cluster is changed and a node seeks agreement in order to perform some action.

 Currently this happens only during **slave promotion**, as described in the next section.
-Basically the epoch is a **logical clock** for the cluster and dictates（规定） that given information wins over one with a smaller epoch.
+Basically the epoch is a **logical clock** for the cluster and dictates(表明) that given information wins over one with a smaller epoch.

+> NOTE:
+>
+> 一、raft算法
+>
+> 二、"epoch is a **logical clock** for the cluster"
+>
+> 三、consensus共识

 ### Configuration epoch

-Every master always advertises its `configEpoch` in ping and pong packets along with a bitmap advertising the set of slots it serves.
+Every master always advertises(广为告知) its `configEpoch` in ping and pong packets along with a bitmap advertising the set of slots it serves.

 The `configEpoch` is set to zero in masters when a new node is created.

 A new `configEpoch` is created during **slave election**.
 Slaves trying to replace failing masters increment their epoch and try to get authorization from a majority of masters.
 When a slave is authorized, a new unique `configEpoch` is created and the slave turns into a master using the new `configEpoch`.

-As explained in the next sections the `configEpoch` helps to resolve conflicts when different nodes claim divergent（相异的） configurations (a condition that may happen because of network partitions and node failures).
+As explained in the next sections, the `configEpoch` helps to resolve conflicts when different nodes claim divergent（相异的） configurations (a condition that may happen because of network partitions and node failures).

-Slave nodes also advertise the `configEpoch` field in ping and pong packets, but in the case of slaves the field represents the `configEpoch` of its master as of the last time they exchanged packets.
+Slave nodes also advertise(广为告知) the `configEpoch` field in ping and pong packets, but in the case of slaves the field represents the `configEpoch` of its master as of the last time they exchanged packets.
 This allows other instances to detect when a slave has an **old configuration** that needs to be updated (master nodes will not grant votes to slaves with an old configuration).

-***SUMMARY*** : 上面这段话是比较不好理解的，它的意思是：Slave node在它们的ping and pong packets中也会带上`configEpoch`字段，但是在这种情况下，这个`configEpoch`字段
+> NOTE: 上面这段话是比较不好理解的，它的意思是：Slave node在它们的ping and pong packets中也会带上`configEpoch`字段，但是在这种情况下，这个`configEpoch`字段

 Every time the `configEpoch` changes for some known node, it is permanently stored in the `nodes.conf` file by all the nodes that receive this information.
 The same also happens for the `currentEpoch` value.
 These two variables are guaranteed to be saved and `fsync-ed` to disk when updated before a node continues its operations.